Unlike certain elected officials in Washington, mayors all over the country actually get stuff done. So maybe we should ask them to do more?

-The episode expands on an idea from political theorist Benjamin Barber, whose latest book is called If Mayors Ruled the World: Dysfunctional Nations, Rising Cities.
-Barber argues that cities are paragons of good governance — compared at least to nation-states — and that is largely due to their mayors.
+Season 5, Episode 30 This week, Freakonomics Radio expands on an idea from political theorist Benjamin Barber, who wrote If Mayors Ruled the World: Dysfunctional Nations, Rising Cities.
+Barber argues that cities are paragons of good governance — compared, at least, to nation-states — and that is largely due to their mayors.
 Mayors, Barber argues, are can-do people who inevitably cut through the . . .